 19 Jun What can we learn from Covid 19?

 Covid 19 rattles the world as we know it.
 It reveals the limited control we have.
-We are reminded of our vulnerability.
-There are many questions – many with no answers.
+Uncertainty has become part of everyday life.
+Research shows around a quarter of us may be experiencing significantly elevated levels of anxiety and depression (1).
+In our vulnerability we have many questions – many with no answers.
 How do we best live through this?
 What can we learn?
 Is there any reason to be optimistic?

 The pandemic and our mental health